nicoduj/homebridge-gogogate2/README.md

 - `gogogateIP` is the static IP address of the gogogate (required).
 A static IP address is required.
 - `username` your username for accessing the gate (must be admin)
 - `password` your password
-- `refreshTimer` enable refresh of doors state every X seconds, for automation purpose if you need to activate something else based on a state change of a door by another means than homekit.
+- `refreshTimer` Optional - enable refresh of doors state every X seconds, for automation purpose if you need to activate something else based on a state change of a door by another means than homekit.
 Be aware it might make you gogoggate smokes since the plugin will ask its status very often :) (defaults : disable, accepted range : 30-600s).
-- `maxWaitTimeForOperation` set the maximum time that we wait for door operation to complete.
+- `maxWaitTimeForOperation` Optional - set the maximum time that we wait for door operation to complete.
 When elapsed, check the current State again and updates accordingly. (defaults : 30s, accepted range : 30-90s).
+- `refreshTimerDuringOperartion` Optional - set the refresh timer during operation in progress to detect the end of the operation. (defaults : 5s, accepted range : 2-15s).

 ## Changelog

+- 0.0.3
+  - [NEW] New optionnal option for state refresh timer during operation of doors.
+  - [FIX] handling login error.
 - 0.0.2
   - [NEW] Update and fixes
 - 0.0.1